A definitive ranking of the best Doctor Who speeches

 The glory of oratory

 The most memorable moments in Doctor Who always come down to the speeches.
 Fiery, inspirational, heartbreaking — two hearts means twice the potential to break ours.
-In honor of Doctor Number Thirteen (Jodie Whittaker), we’re taking a look back on all of New Who’s best rhetorical mic-drop moments.
+In honor of season 12's intense finale, we’re taking a look back on all of New Who’s best rhetorical mic-drop moments.

 "Fear me, I've killed all of them."